FAR-Lab/RobotArmArduinoAnimation/README.md

 The robot moves to different 3D points stored in a two dimensional array called "queue".
 The main way of actually making the servos move is to read keyboard inputs, run specific functions based on the keystroke sent to the arduino, change the "queue" array with desired points, and finally read from the "queue" array to know which points to move to.

 **Step 1:**
 Open the 3D_Space_w_Robot_Hand_Asynch_Movement.ino file and locate the KeyboardRead() method.
-There will be an if statement that reads,
+There will be an if statement that reads:
 ```
 if(InString == "tutorial")
 {